-If you have studied abroad for a semester or year, and these courses are reflected on your undergraduate institution’s transcript (with or without grades), you do not need to send an official transcript from the study abroad institution.
+If you have studied abroad for a semester or year, and these courses and grades are reflected on your undergraduate institution’s transcript, you do not need to send an official transcript from the study abroad institution.

 Which standardized tests does BGS require?

-BGS requires the general GRE for all applicants and the TOEFL for students for whom English is not the native language.
-We will waive the TOEFL for students who have or will have obtained a degree from a U.S. or other approved English-instructed institution.
+BGS requires the general GRE for all applicants and the TOEFL or IELTS for students for whom English is not the native language.
+We will waive the TOEFL or IELTS for applicants who have or will have obtained a degree from a U.S. or other approved English-instructed institution.
 There are no minimum score requirements.
 BGS does not require any GRE subject tests.